LunarArcanus/aaronlelevier.github.io/_posts/2018-06-05-graph-theory-crash-course.md

 ### Adjacency list of the above graph

-The rows represent a node and the columns are the connected nodes values.
+The rows represent a node and the columns are the connected node values.

 ```
 [[2, 3, 4],